 - Do they offer a super-quick turnaround?

 Saving time is saving money for vehicle wrapping companies with stretched resources.
 However, the end-to-end process—from design to a wrapped and ready van—takes two weeks.
 Be wary if a supplier tells you it will take just a few hours or days.
+For more guidance check out: "How long do car and van wraps take?"

 - Will they clean your vehicle before wrapping?